 Understanding the threat:

 UNMAS is developing a consolidated IED incident database and provides analysis on the trends and impact of the explosive threat.
 Since the spread of the armed conflict in Mali to Burkina Faso in 2016, there have been persistent armed attacks in the northern and eastern regions, with an increase in the frequency of the use of IEDs.
 These incidents are threatening peace and security in the country and in the sub-region.

 Advocacy and coordination:

-UNMAS leads the Mine Action Sub-Cluster and contributed to the development of the 2021 Humanitarian Needs Overview and Humanitarian Response Plan, fully integrating mine action within the wider humanitarian response.
+UNMAS leads the Mine Action Sub-Cluster and contributes to the development of the Humanitarian Needs Overview and Humanitarian Response Plan, fully integrating mine action within the wider humanitarian response.

-UNMAS has received generous support from the Government of Canada, and the Kingdoms of the Netherlands and Denmark through the UNMAS unearmarked funding pool, UNDP through the Social Cohesion, Security and Rule of Law for sustainable peace Programme, and the OCHA Central Emergency Relief Fund allowing UNMAS to maintain the successes achieved in 2020 and continue providing support where it is needed most.
+UNMAS has received generous support from the Government of Canada, and the Kingdoms of the Netherlands and Denmark through the UNMAS unearmarked funding pool, UNDP through the Social Cohesion, Security and Rule of Law for sustainable peace Programme, and the OCHA Central Emergency Relief Fund allowing UNMAS to maintain the successes achieved since 2020 and continue providing support where it is needed most.